Fashion Dis, hosted by Ardra Shephard, debuts February 9 on AMI-tv - ExBulletin

 Izzy Camilleri, style expert

-Izzy is part of from Canada great fashion designers and pioneer of adapted clothing.
+Izzy is one of Canada’s leading fashion designers and a pioneer in adaptive clothing.

 KC Armstrong, photographer